GoldenChaos/GoldenChaos-BTT/README.md

 > 5. Follow one of the two release links at the top of this post and click "**Direct import to BTT**".
 BTT will automatically launch and ask to import the preset - say yes to everything.
 > 7. You're all set!
 Press ⌘⌥⇧P to access the GC-BTT settings menu where you can customize GC-BTT to your liking.

+> Want to be notified of new versions?
+[Visit the GC-BTT release thread on the BetterTouchTool forums](https://community.folivora.ai/t/goldenchaos-btt-a-complete-touch-bar-ui-replacement-preset/1281) and subscribe to the thread!
 > Need help?
 Head over to the [GC-BTT Help and Feedback thread](https://community.folivora.ai/t/gc-btt-general-help-and-feedback-thread/5196)!

 # Screenshots